NRLParticipation/NRL-Cookbook/docs/club-committee/annual-budget.md

 ---

-## High complexity: Financial Strategy Orchestrator
+## High complexity: Financial strategy orchestrator

 Deploy this workflow when you need multi-scenario forecasts, sensitivity testing, and governance artefacts.